NightTabGit/Lunar-Stuff/README.md

 Then, once your desired client (Whiteout, Ploow, etc) updates, you may launch Lunar from the **official** launcher, and update Lunar Client to the correct version.

 Then, keep launching using LC-QT or LCL to prevent it from updating the next time Lunar pushes an update.

+# I already updated Lunar Client?
+How do I downgrade?

+If you already have the most updated version, you must find someone who hasnt updated Lunar Client yet, and ask them for thier files.

+1 - Navigate to `Local Disk C -> Users -> YOURUSER -> .lunarclient -> offline`.
+You should see some folders in there, named `1.8.9`,`1.7`, etc.
+2 - Download the old folder from someone else.
+3 - Delete the `1.8.9` folder from your `.lunarclient` folder.
+4 - Replace with the old 1.8.9 folder that you downloaded from someone else.
+(MAKE SURE YOU TRUST THEM).
+5 - Launch with LC-QT or LCL to prevent Lunar from updating.